agmangas/mlops-poc/README.md

 mc: <DEBUG> Response Time:  3.774223ms
 ```

-In KServe, an `InferenceService` is the entity that encapsulates the low-level components that are required to deploy an AI model to production, for example, a model storage initializer, a _predictor_ service, and a _transformer_ service.
+In KServe, an `InferenceService` is the entity that encapsulates the components that are required to deploy an AI model to production; for example, a model storage initializer, a _predictor_ service, and a _transformer_ service.
 More specifically, to deploy an `InferenceService` we need to:

-* Upload the `model.joblib` and `transformer.joblib` files to the object storage service.
+- Upload the `model.joblib` and `transformer.joblib` files to the object storage service.
-* Create the `Secret` and `ServiceAccount` resources required by KServe to connect to MinIO.
+- Create the `Secret` and `ServiceAccount` resources required by KServe to connect to MinIO.
-* Create the `InferenceService` resource, including the `transformer` pre-processing step.
+- Create the `InferenceService` resource, including the `transformer` pre-processing step.

 These steps can be automated with the `deploy_service.py` script, which takes the following arguments:

-* `--namespace`: Kubernetes namespace where the resources will be created.
+- `--namespace`: Kubernetes namespace where the resources will be created.
-* `--model-path`: Path to the serialized model (joblib format).
+- `--model-path`: Path to the serialized model (joblib format).
-* `--model-name`: Descriptive name of the inference service.
+- `--model-name`: Descriptive name of the inference service.
-* ` --transformer-path`: Path to the serialized pre-processing transformer (joblib format).
+- ` --transformer-path`: Path to the serialized pre-processing transformer (joblib format).
-* `--transformer-image`: Name of the image that will be utilized to run containers for the [transformer pre-processing step](https://kserve.github.io/website/modelserving/v1beta1/transformer/torchserve_image_transformer/).
+- `--transformer-image`: Name of the image that will be utilized to run containers for the [transformer pre-processing step](https://kserve.github.io/website/modelserving/v1beta1/transformer/torchserve_image_transformer/).

 In this particular text clustering example, the `--transformer-image` can be built from `transformer.Dockerfile`, which basically installs the package requirements and copies the `transformer.py` script to a Python 3.7 image: